HeyTomCat/ProgramLangs/UNLICENSE.md

 ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 For more information, please refer to <https://unlicense.org>

+In addition, even though not required it would be greatly appreciated to
+use this exact license with only minor modifications in your repository,
+if it is based on or uses contents of this repository.